 Nutrition Per Serving (Estimate)

-If you are enjoying this vegan Vegetable Coconut Curry Soup recipe, also check out:
+If you're enjoying this vegan Vegetable Coconut Curry Soup recipe, also check out:

 Does this soup freeze well?
 I like to make batches of soups and dinners so that the family can eat nutritiously throughout the winter when I am away.

 Hi Suzanne!
-I haven't tried freezing this recipe, but I think it could be doable.
-Soups with milk or cream generally don't freeze great, but dairy-free coconut milk tends to do better.
+I haven't tried freezing this recipe, but I think it could work.
+Soups with milk or cream generally don't freeze great, but coconut milk tends to do better.
 Be sure to let it cool completely before freezing.
 The texture may change a little upon reheating, but I'm guessing it would still be okay.
-Bean, lentil, and vegetable soup/chili typically freeze great if you'd like to browse through all my Soup Recipes for more ideas.
+Bean, lentil, and vegetable soups typically freeze great if you'd like to browse through all my Soup Recipes for more ideas.
 Hope you can find some the family enjoys!
-Take care.
+Take good care.

 I purchased Balti Curry by accident to make this soup.
 Would it affect the flavor much?